-The primary or predominant use of the lot.
+The primary business on a property or lot.
 No lot shall have erected upon it more than one principal use unless otherwise permitted.
-No more than one principal building shall be permitted on one lot, except that apartment and townhouse complexes and industrial and office sites and parks when permitted, may be permitted more than one building on a lot in accordance with an approved site plan where all buildings are sited to comply with all yard definitions.
+Not more than one business shall be conducted on any property or lot, unless otherwise permitted.
+The limitation of one principal use shall also mean that not more than one business shall be permitted on any property or lot.
+No more than one principal building shall be permitted on one lot, except that apartment and townhouse complexes and industrial and office sites, when permitted, may be allowed more than one building on a lot in accordance with an approved site plan where all buildings are sited to comply with all yard definitions.